 iTunes App Store The Apple App Store opened on July 10, 2008 via an update to iTunes.
 This coincided with Apple’s launch of the second-generation iPhone 3G which supported mobile apps.
 Apps from the store can be downloaded directly to an iOS device such as an iPhone or iPad, or onto a personal computer via iTunes.
 Applications in the App Store are usually aimed at iOS devices and may make use of the specific attributes of those devices, such as motion sensors for game controls and cameras for online video calling.
 Mobile applications downloaded via the desktop version of iTunes are usually synchronized to iOS devices upon connection.

-As of July 2013, the most popular Apple App Store category was gaming with almost 17 percent of apps being games.
-The second most popular app category was education, followed by entertainment and lifestyle apps.
+As of September 2015, the most popular Apple App Store category was gaming with almost 22.21 percent of apps being games.
+The second most popular app category was business, followed by education and lifestyle apps.
 Mobile gaming apps usually generate the majority of their revenue through advertising and in-app purchases with only little more than a third of games being paid downloads.
-Popular gaming apps in the App Store include Angry Birds, Fruit Ninja, Doodle Jump, Words with Friends and Candy Crush Saga, casino games and Games of War, the currently top grossing iOS game.
+Popular gaming apps in the App Store include Clash of Clans, Candy Crush Saga, casino games and Games of War, the currently top grossing iOS game.